 Sounds innocent enough, right?

-That is, until you realize that plastic being broken down into microplastics is not an Earth-friendly way to dispose of household waste, dog poop, or, anything really.
+Until you realize that plastic being broken down into microplastics is not an eco friendly way to dispose of household waste, dog poop, or anything.

 What are biodegradable trash bags made of?